kdtyler/CS-Job-Market-Analyzer/README.md

 Running the program:

-The program should be ran by pressing Run on the GUIHome.java class
+The program should be ran by pressing Run on the GUIHome.java class.

+Possible Errors from github:

+Our team found that for only certain teammembers, the github version when pulling would mess up the indendation of the GUIHome.java file.
+While this likely won't happen, if the GUI seems to not work, the best choice for a quick fix is cntr-I on the GUIHome.java file.
+We apologize for any inconvenience.